fig/simple_budget/videos/script.md

 Some people don't like equal signs lined up...
 I do... because it makes it easier for me to read... so I will line them up , test and commit...

+so now... those _func are just really bothering me...
+I will just rename all of those ... the code will be shorter and easier to read